 United States Supreme Court

 Congress enacted a law allowing Americans born in Jerusalem to list “Israel” as their birthplace on their passports.
-The policy of the State Department, under Secretary of State Hillary Clinton (defendant), was to remain neutral on the political status of Jerusalem.
+The policy of the U.S. State Department, under Secretary of State Hillary Clinton (defendant), was to remain neutral on the political status of Jerusalem.
 Thus, the department refused to comply with the statute.
-Zivotofsky (plaintiff) sued in federal court.
-The court of appeals held that the determination of whether the statute was constitutional was a political question.
-The U.S. Supreme Court considered the question.
+The parents of Menachem Zivotofsky (plaintiff), an American who was born in Jerusalem in 2002, brought suit against Clinton in federal court.
+The district court granted Clinton's motion to dismiss, holding that Zivotofsky's claim presented a nonjusticiable political question.
+The court of appeals affirmed.
+The court of appeals also held that the determination of whether the statute was constitutional was a political question.
+The United States Supreme Court granted certiorari.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 724,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.

 Quimbee is a company hell-bent on one thing: helping you get an “A” in every course you take in law school, so you can graduate at the top of your class and get a high-paying law job.
 We’re not just a study aid for law students; we’re the study aid for law students.Learn about our approachRead more about Quimbee